-Jordan Lally is a singer-songwriter, meditation teacher and mental health advocate.
-Through his music, teachings and community events, Jordan promotes mental health via meditation and creative expression.
+Jordan Lally is a singer-songwriter, meditation teacher and co-founder of the Ed Lally Foundation.
+Through his music, teachings and community events, Jordan advocates for a proactive approach to mental health through meditation, mindfulness and authentic self-expression.

-Following the tragic passing of his father, Jordan and his family started the Ed Lally Foundation to raise awareness for suicide & mental illness and to promote mental health through meditation, yoga, improv and anything that teaches you to be “present in the the moment where true healing can occur”.
+Following the tragic passing of his father to suicide, Jordan and his family started the Ed Lally Foundation to advocate for a proactive approach to mental health & suicide prevention through accessible practices of meditation, mindfulness, authentic self-expression and community connection.

 In 2014, following the passing of his father, Jordan’s songwriting took a dramatic turn - bearing himself like never before, an absolute honesty pervaded his new songs.
 This attitude carried over to the musicianship, as Jordan and his bandmates crafted a dynamic rock fusion built upon an unbridled passion and unmitigated honesty.
 The Big Infinite was born.